 Who Is Rafael Nadal?

-Born in Spain in 1986, Rafael Nadal began playing tennis at age 3 and turned pro at 15.
-Known as the "King of Clay" for his skill playing on clay courts, as well as his topspin-heavy shots and tenacity, Nadal has won a record 11 French Open singles titles and 17 Grand Slam titles.
+Born in Spain in 1986, Rafael Nadal began playing tennis at age three and turned pro at 15.
+Known as the "King of Clay" for his skill playing on clay courts, as well as his topspin-heavy shots and tenacity, Nadal has won a record 12 French Open singles titles and ranks second all time in the men's game with 18 Grand Slam titles.

 The following year, Nadal led the Spanish Davis Cup team to victory for the fourth time, but he surrendered his No. 1 ranking after losing to Djokovic in the Wimbledon final.
 He gained some revenge by defeating the Serbian star at Roland Garros the following spring to claim a record seventh French Open singles crown.
 However, Nadal followed with a surprising second-round loss to Czech player Lukas Rosol at Wimbledon, a match some commentators labeled as one of the biggest upsets in tennis history.
 Afterward, Nadal announced he was withdrawing from the 2012 Summer Olympics due to knee tendinitis, an injury that knocked him out of action for several months.